-- I. THE GENERIC MEDICATION IS SUPPOSED TO BE CHEMICALLY THE SAME AS A BRAND NAME. - 70.
-According to FDA, "[a] generic drug is a medication created to be the same as an already marketed brand-name drug in dosage form, safety, strength, route of administration, quality, performance characteristics, and intended use.
+I. THE GENERIC MEDICATION IS SUPPOSED TO BE CHEMICALLY THE SAME AS A BRAND NAME.

+- 68. According to FDA, "[a] generic drug is a medication created to be the same as an already marketed brand-name drug in dosage form, safety, strength, route of administration, quality, performance characteristics, and intended use.
 These similarities help to demonstrate bioequivalence, which means that a generic medicine works in the same way and provides the same clinical benefit as its brand-name version.
-In other words, you can take a generic medicine as an equal substitute for its brand-name counterpart."43 - 71.
-While brand-name medications undergo a more rigorous review before being approved, generic manufacturers are permitted to submit an abbreviated new drug application (ANDA), which only requires a generic manufacturer to demonstrate that the generic medicine is the same as the brand name version in the following ways: - a.
-The active ingredient in the generic medicine is the same as in the brand-name drug/innovator drug.
+In other words, you can take a generic medicine as an equal substitute for its brand-name counterpart."47 - 69.
+While brand-name medications undergo a more rigorous review before being approved, generic manufacturers are permitted to submit an abbreviated new drug application (ANDA), which only requires a generic manufacturer to demonstrate that the generic medicine is the same as the brand name version in the following ways: - The active ingredient in the generic medicine is the same as in the brand-name drug/innovator drug. - b.
+The generic medicine has the same strength, use indications, form (such as a tablet or an injectable), and route of administration (such as oral or topical).